 - Coordination with the Ministry of Finance regarding financial resources and their distribution

-- The concerned government entity has the primary responsibility for preparing studies and competition documents for the project.
+- The concerned government entity is primarily responsible for preparing studies and competition documents for the project

 Partnerships in the Education Sector

 Partnerships in the Health Sector

 One of the national transformation programs in the health sector.
 It works by promoting the achievements of several goals of the vision realization programs, including (increasing absorptive capacity and production efficiency, rationalizing financial spending, and reducing the burden on the public budget by introducing new financing methods), through the following areas: Rehabilitation, Medical cities, Hospitals, Primary care, Long-term care, Home care, Radiology, and Laboratories.